Create QR Code Surveys for Any Platform — Dynamic, Trackable & Free to Start

 The table above highlights why QR code surveys excel in scenarios where you interact with people in person but don't have their contact information.
 Unlike email surveys that depend on an existing mailing list, or SMS surveys that require phone numbers, QR code surveys can reach anyone who walks past a poster, picks up a receipt, or attends an event.
 The zero-cost setup and instant digital data collection make them the most efficient choice for businesses that need feedback at scale.

-For organizations already using QR codes across marketing, menus, and operations, adding a survey QR code is a natural extension.
+For organizations already using QR codes across marketing, signage, and operations, adding a survey QR code is a natural extension.
 Learn how businesses use QR codes across every department — from customer-facing feedback collection to internal employee pulse surveys and event registration.

 Platform comparison